-The DoD Respondents' ADR policies, infrastructures, and trainings continue to be reinforced by their leadership and encourage and support the use of ECCR.
-The DoD Respondents' emphasize collaboration and non-third-party-assisted problem-solving with stakeholders.
-Their efforts were much impacted by the furloughs and budget cuts in FY13.
+The DoD Respondents' ADR policies, infrastructures, and trainings continue to be reinforced by their leadership, and these encourage and support the use of ECCR.
+The DoD Respondents emphasize collaboration and non-third-party-assisted problem-solving with stakeholders.
+Their efforts continue to be impacted by budget cuts in FY14.

-See attached responses from the Air Force, Navy, Army and U.S. Army Corps of Engineers.
+See attached responses from the Air Force, Army, Navy and U.S. Army Corps of Engineers.